divio/divio-cloud-docs/introduction/django-08-refinements.rst

 no access to environment variables - including the ones it's expecting to use to define settings such as ``DATABASES``.
 This is how it should be: building a Docker image should not be dependent upon any particular environment conditions.

-The solution is a to build a fallback into the Django settings by editing the line that determines the ``DEFAULT_DATABASE_DSN`` setting:
+The solution is to build a fallback into the Django settings by editing the line that determines the ``DEFAULT_DATABASE_DSN`` setting:

 ..  code-block:: python